robgonnella/ardi/v2/README.md

 ardi project-init
 ```

-## Build Properties

-You can specify custom build properties to the `compile` and `go` commands by
-using the `--build-prop` or `-p` flag followed by the build property and value.
-To specify multiple build properties just precede each property with the
-`--build-prop` or `-p` flag.

-    ardi compile <sketch_dir> --fqbn <fqbn> \
-    --build-prop build.extra_flags="-DSOME_OPTION" \
-    --build-prop compiler.cpp.extra_flags="-std=c++11"

 ## Storing Builds in ardi.json

 Ardi enables you to store custom build details in ardi.json which you can
-then easily run via the `ardi project build` command.
+then easily run via the `ardi build`, `ardi compile`, and `ardi upload`
+commands.

-To add a build either manually modify ardi.json or use `ardi project add build`
+To add a build either manually modify ardi.json or use `ardi add build`

 ```bash
 ardi add build \